Q-fid: Quantum Circuit Fidelity Improvement with LSTM Networks: Proposed Q-fid Framework

-\begin{enumerate} \item A tokenizer reviews the full QC dataset and builds a dictionary that maps each text label of a quantum gate to a unique integer.
+\begin{enumerate} \item A tokenizer reviews the full QC dataset and builds a dictionary that maps each text label of a gate to a unique integer.
 The labels are ranked according to the frequency they appear in the circuit, with the most common appearing label mapped to 1.
 A special label in Q-fid is \texttt{none}, which means the qubit is staying idle.
 This label is important because the qubit can decay and become noisier even when no gates are applied.
-An example of this workflow is shown in figure \ref{3a_flow} from (a) to (f). \item For a large QC dataset, the depth of the individual QCs can vary a lot.
+An example of this workflow is shown in Fig. \ref{3a_flow} from (a) to (f). \item For a large QC dataset, the depth of the individual QCs can vary a lot.
 To improve the accuracy and efficiency of LSTM training, it is better to fix the number of time steps in the dataset.
 Once the maximum number of time steps is set, all of the integer-based QC vectors are either truncated or padded to the same depth.
-Specifically, the reason for the tokenizer to start from 1 is that 0 is reserved as the padding element, so that the LSTM knows it is not a label for a quantum gate and can safely skip it.
+The reason for the tokenizer to start from 1 is that 0 is reserved as the padding element, so that the LSTM can safely skip it.
 We follow the common practices in NLP \cite{padding} to use pre-padding and post-truncation. \item After all the text labels are converted to integers, every QC in the dataset is now a dense vector.
-However, this is still not an efficient representation for input to Q-fid.
-The integers do not possess any relationship or similarity information between different gates, so it is hard for the LSTM to learn the effect of interconnected quantum gates.
+However, the integers do not possess any relationship or similarity information between different gates, so it is hard for the LSTM to learn the effect of interconnected quantum gates.
 This problem is solved by using word embeddings, a technique of using a higher dimension fixed-length vector to replace the integer encoding \cite{word2vec}.
-The values of this embedding vector are trained at the same time with the LSTM, which helps Q-fid capture more detailed information from the QC.
-The embedding layers are shown in figure \ref{3a_flow}(g). \end{enumerate}
+The values of this embedding vector are trained with the LSTM in parallel, which helps Q-fid capture more detailed information from the QC.
+The embedding layers are shown in Fig. \ref{3a_flow}(g). \end{enumerate}

+This tokenization process can represent a QC in human-readable text format and effectively retains vital circuit structural information, therefore making it possible for neural networks designed for time-series data to process a QC directly.
+More importantly, it enables existing NLP neural networks to perform analytical tasks on QCs without complex modification.
+The training of the tokenizer is expressed in Algorithm \ref{alg1}, and the inference process is described in Algorithm \ref{alg2}, all as part of the full Q-fid workflow.